jeffpar/pcjs.v1/_posts/2018-03-20-emulating-ibm-pc-cursors.md

 {% include screenshot.html src="/blog/images/MDA-SLOW.gif" width="104" height="88" title="MDA Cursor (Slower Blink)" %}

+EGA and later cards don't use the original Motorola 6845, so their treatment of these bits is, um, a bit different.
+In particular, the EGA Technical Reference Manual says simply that the "blink" bits are `NOT USED`, and the IBM EGA BIOS claims that when, calling the "Set Cursor Type" function (0x01), `SETTING BIT 5 OR 6 WILL CAUSE ERRATIC BLINKING OR NO CURSOR AT ALL.`  That last comment may have referred to a pre-production model, because I tried setting those bits on a genuine IBM EGA board, and I saw no effect on the cursor at all.

+### Experimenting With Cursors

+A few of the PCjs machines are configured with a special TestController window that's connected to the machine's COM2 serial port, such as this [IBM PC AT with 640Kb RAM and EGA](/devices/pcx86/machine/5170/ega/640kb/rev1/debugger/).

+After the machine finishes booting to a DOS prompt, type the DOS command `CTTY COM2`, and then you can interact with the machine via the TestController window.

+Typing `Ctrl-T` in that window toggles it between "terminal mode" and "prompt mode".
+After the initial `CTTY` command, the TestController should detect the DOS prompt and enter "dos mode", at which point you can type the command `debug` to enter "debug mode", where a number of debug macros are available to you, such as:

+- `cursor 11 13` (programs the default EGA cursor)
+- `cursor 4 19` (programs a block cursor)
+- `cursor 4 20` (programs a single-line cursor, for reasons explained [above](#cursor-wrap-around))

+To see all the command modes, and the macros available in each mode, take a look at [tests.json](/tests/pcx86/testmon/tests.json).

 ### PC Magazine CTYPE and STICK Utilities

+For more fun with cursors, take a stroll down memory lane with a few old PC Magazine utilities.

 The [November 10, 1987 issue of PC Magazine](https://books.google.com/books?id=x1yigTsvZxsC&lpg=PA479&pg=PA463#v=onepage&q&f=false)
 featured an article, "Getting Control of Your Cursor", by Jeff Prosise that described a utility named CTYPE, which you can